Moontide: Plot

 Nutsy stops by that night and finds Bobo having decided to leave town alone.
 While they are chatting, Nutsy acting as a voice of reason and encouraging Bobo to accept that he may have reached a point where he wants a home, Anna returns.
 Unnoticed, Nutsy takes Pop Kelly's hat from the shack and later burns it on the beach.
 Anna and Bobo obviously are drawn to each other, and she talks about her dream of settling down and creating a home, like the cozy barge across the bay.
 He grabs his bag and leaves, wishing her "good luck".
-In town, he tries to spend time with Mildred (Robin Raymond), a prostitute he met during his drunken melee, but he can't stop thinking about Anna and goes back to the barge.
+In town, he tries to spend time with Mildred, a prostitute he met during his drunken melee, but he can't stop thinking about Anna and goes back to the barge.

 Bobo and Anna decide to settle down and plan to get married.
 They buy paint and fabric to fix up the shack.
 After he heads out with Takeo to catch bait, Tiny again interferes and suggests to Anna that he and "his buddy" have a dark history together.
 Anna is disturbed by this conversation, and when Bobo comes back, she asks him about Tiny.
 He explains their relationship and tells her about his regrettable tendency to be violent, especially if he gets drunk.

 Bobo and Anna get married on the barge with all their friends in attendance.
 Dr. Brothers sails by during the wedding and asks Bobo to again help him fix his boat.
 With Anna's blessing, Bobo agrees, and they set off.
 His happily married state encourages the doctor to leave his mistress and return to his wife.
 On the barge, Anna opens a gift from Bobo — a gaudy revealing dress, once owned by Mildred.
 Nutsy assures her that wives should leave modesty out of married life and Anna dons the dress, anticipating Bobo's return.

 After Nutsy leaves Anna, Tiny comes to the barge, drunk and angry that he wasn't invited to the wedding.
 Tiny and Anna argue, and she realizes that Tiny killed Pop Kelly.
 Enraged, Tiny attacks Anna.
 When Bobo returns, he and the doctor find Anna stuffed in the bait box, badly injured.
 They rush her to the hospital, and Dr. Brothers promises to do all he can for her.
 Leaving Nutsy to wait for word about his wife's condition, Bobo goes hunting for Tiny.
 He tracks a drunken Tiny to the breakwater near the barge.
 Bobo stalks him down to the water while Tiny professes his innocence the entire time.
 Tiny, who cannot swim, climbs onto the rocks to escape, but he is swept away by a wave.